We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Now, let’s take a look at the 1.51ct diamond we saw.
 It was very brilliant despite being a very good cut, so we will compare it to an excellent cut diamond.

-Here is a 1.50ct H color, VS2 clarity diamond for HK$85,500.
+Here is a 1.50ct H color, VS2 clarity diamond from Blue Nile for HK$85,500.
 We paired it with this white gold solitaire ring and the total price was HK$88,640.
 Here we save even more than we did with the Hearts On Fire diamond, coming in at 32% savings.

 Lastly, let’s take a look a the diamond we saw in Macau.
 I will ignore the G SI2, because it was an ugly diamond (and terrible value, considering it was the same price as the superior diamond they had there).